keymaker67/keymaker67/README.md

 - 🔭 I’m currently working on [Github](https://github.com/keymaker67)

-- 🌱 I’m currently learning back end more and more
+- 🌱 I’m always learning more and more

-- ❓ Ask me about anything related to node JS and related technologies as well as crypto
+- ❓ Ask me about anything related to Python and related technologies as well as crypto

 - ⚡ Fun fact: I am also a civil engineer!